Menu

 Customers ordering and paying from tablets cuts down on labor costs.
 Servers no longer have to take the orders or pick up the check and run a credit card themselves.
 Over time, this can add up to a significant increase in efficiency and a reduction in labor costs.
 Servers and cashiers can handle more diners without being overwhelmed.

 In addition, restaurants can cut down on costs for menu printing if tablets are used for ordering.
 This way, when new items need to be added to menus or items have to be removed, the restaurant doesn’t have to pay for another batch of menus.
-They can simply update the menu on the software for no extra cost.
+They can simply update the menu on the tablet software for no extra cost.

-A tablet might not create a unique customer experience in itself, but what you do with it certainly can.
+A tablet might not attract customers to your restaurant on its own, but what you do with it certainly can.
 An interactive and informative menu allows you to showcase your brand’s personality and provide more information.

 Do you have a superstar ingredient?
 Do you grow your own produce?
 Tablets allow you to share these facts.
 You can also offer conversation-starters for the table or games that customers can play together.